 Take our test and find out if it suits your strengths.

 The recent disturbances in the corporate world have shaken the confidence of business professionals particularly shareholders.
 At present, there is a massive demand for displaying corporate transparency and credibility by organisations in managing their internal affairs.
 Most companies are carving to retain the confidence of stakeholders.
 The top management of the organisations are busy with managing the general working, they hardly get time to mingle with stakeholders and retain/ gain their confidence.
-In order to tackle that, the organisations/ companies hire qualified and skilled professionals as Company Secretaries.
-A company secretary plays a vital role in the smooth functioning of a corporate entity.
-One can confidently believe that a career as company secretary is not only exciting but also rewarding.
+In order to tackle that, the organisations/ companies hire qualified and skilled professionals that are CS.
+A CS plays a vital role in the smooth functioning of a corporate entity.
+One can confidently believe that a career as CS is not only exciting but also rewarding.

-A student aspiring to become a company secretary must clear three stages after Class 12.
-The three stages involved in becoming company secretary include Foundation, Intermediate and Final.
+A student aspiring to become a CS must clear three stages after Class 12.
+The three stages involved in becoming CS include Foundation, Intermediate and Final.
 Institute of Company Secretaries in India (ICSI) offer ICSI Foundation, Intermediate and Final.

-Subjects Combination: Candidates with any stream in Class 12 with zeal to excel in the field are eligible to take up Company Secretary Career.
+Subjects Combination: Candidates with any stream in Class 12 with zeal to excel in the field are eligible to take up CS Course.

-Check out the different capacities in which a Company Secretary can work.
-The job profiles of a Company Secretary include the following:
+Check out the different capacities in which a CS can work.
+The job profiles of a CS include the following: